 GET TO KNOW MICHAEL & HEATHER

-MICHAEL’S BACKGROUND (1994-2019)
+MICHAEL’S BACKGROUND (1994-2023)

-Not only did we see a healthy congregation grow and develop, we had the opportunity to start a new Christian music festival in the area drawing over 5,500 people over a three year period.
-During this time, I served on the advisory boards for the Witham Family YMCA and Indiana Teen Challenge.
-I continued my personal growth by attending Willow Creek’s Leadership Summits, C2C Family of Churches Prophetic Conferences, YMCA Philanthropy University workshops, and the Indiana District Assemblies of God Church Life Cohorts.
-On December 6, 2010, our first baby girl, Alaina Noelle, was born.
-On May 14, 2012, our second baby girl, Lydia Nicole, was born.
-On April 18, 2014, our son, Ezra Michael was born.
+Not only did they see a healthy congregation grow and develop, they had the opportunity to start a new Christian music festival in the area drawing over 5,500 people over a three year period.
+During this time, Michael served on the advisory boards for the Witham Family YMCA and Indiana Teen Challenge.
+He continued his personal growth by attending Willow Creek’s Leadership Summits, C2C Family of Churches Prophetic Conferences, YMCA Philanthropy University workshops, and the Church Life Cohorts.
+On December 6, 2010, their first baby girl, Alaina Noelle, was born.
+On May 14, 2012, their second baby girl, Lydia Nicole, was born.
+On April 18, 2014, their son, Ezra Michael was born.